Welcome to the Essex County Environmental Center!

 Head outside the center and turn right on the Lenape Trail.

 The first marker is in regards to the Sweetgum Tree which is found here near its northern natural limit.
 Sweetgum has star shaped leaves & spiny seedpods.
-Click here for more information regarding this interesting tree!

 Just past marker 1 turn right on a short green blazed trail and come to marker # 2 which has the remains of a Gray Birch.
 Gray Birch, one of the first trees to grow after a disturbance, is a short lived species.
 Only the logs (located around the marker) remain of this particular Gray Birch.